J-DM/Roth-Peranson/README.md

 * **John Dirk Morrison** - *Research and Implementation* - Github: [J-DM](https://github.com/J-DM)

-## Acknowledgements

-Illustration - Pair-to-Pair by pedro baños cancer from the Noun Project

 ## Get in touch!

 You can reach me at john.dirk.morrison \[you know the thing\] gmail.com